PlayerG9/DrawPad/README.md

 # DrawPad
-use your phone or tablet to draw on your or control your desktop
+use your phone or tablet as a mouse-pad or use it directly to draw on or control your desktop

+`still under development`